presseverykey/everykey-sdk/README.md

 Check your distributions package manager, it will probably contain a package called something like `arm-none-eabi`.

-Alternatively, you can download am installer directly from CodeSourcery [here](http://www.codesourcery.com/sgpp/lite/arm/portal/package8736/public/arm-none-eabi/arm-2011.03-42-arm-none-eabi.bin) ( [mirror](ftp://pr0n.club.muc.ccc.de/incoming/arm-2011.03-42-arm-none-eabi.bin)).
+Alternatively, you can download an installer directly from CodeSourcery [here](http://www.codesourcery.com/sgpp/lite/arm/portal/package8736/public/arm-none-eabi/arm-2011.03-42-arm-none-eabi.bin) ( [mirror](ftp://pr0n.club.muc.ccc.de/incoming/arm-2011.03-42-arm-none-eabi.bin)).
 You'll need to make the installer executable, using `chmod +x`, and then